ivuorinen/starred/README.md

 - [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) - A GitHub action to create a pull request for changes to your repository in the actions workspace
 - [pikax/vue-composable](https://github.com/pikax/vue-composable) - Vue composition-api composable components. i18n, validation, pagination, fetch, etc. +50 different composables
 - [platers/obsidian-linter](https://github.com/platers/obsidian-linter) - An Obsidian plugin that formats and styles your notes with a focus on configurability and extensibility.
+- [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries
 - [posva/vue-reactive-refs](https://github.com/posva/vue-reactive-refs) - Make $refs reactive so they can be used in computed properties and watchers
 - [prevwong/craft.js](https://github.com/prevwong/craft.js) - 🚀 A React Framework for building extensible drag and drop page editors
 - [pyrochlore/obsidian-tracker](https://github.com/pyrochlore/obsidian-tracker) - A plugin tracks occurrences and numbers in your notes